 I encourage you to read through the list of narcissistic traits listed below.
 If you have a charming, fun, and attentive friend who you believe in your gut might be a narcissist…do yourself a favor and don’t get too close.

 How Do You Know if Someone is a Narcissist?

-I am still struggling with the “friend” I described in a previous 50Plus-today article.
+Unfortunately, I am still struggling with the “friend” I described in a previous 50Plus-today article.
 She is unfortunately still in my life and a major thorn in my side.
 The good news is I no longer buy into her nonsense and at this point simply feel sorry for her.
-She sees herself as a victim and the world is out to get her.
-How sad that she is so busy blaming others for her failures that she does not understand she, like everyone, has the ability to take control and implement change.
-However, change is impossible without first taking responsibility for our own behavior.
+She sees herself as a victim convinced that the world is out to get her.
+How sad that she is so busy blaming others for her failures that she does not understand that she, like everyone, can take control and implement change.
+However, change is impossible without first taking responsibility for our behavior.

 Narcissism is a sickness; one for which there is help, but no cure.
-And unfortunately, the obsessive need to believe to believe in their own perfection will likely prevent narcissists from seeing themselves in this article.
-In the off chance someone with a narcissistic personality does sit down to read this information, perhaps the list of characteristics described below will provide some helpful insight.
+It’s unfortunately that the obsessive need of the narcissist to believe in their own perfection will likely prevent them from seeing themselves in this article.
+On the off chance someone with a narcissistic personality does sit down to read this post, perhaps the list of characteristics described below will provide some helpful insight.

 24 Characteristics of a Narcissist